About

 Nikola Kökényová

-social spirit / social media manager
+social spirit/social media manager

 Barbora Chomová Uríková

-dramaturgical board coordinator
+dramaturgical board coordinator and guests

 Ivana Zlatňanská